 Resource Builder also has a handful of other editors.
 There is a separate editor for working with icons and cursors, which lets you deal with transparency.
 Added to this is the string editor, which you can use to edit, add or remove strings, manage unique identifiers and values.
 If you need to edit dialogs right in the resource file, you can use the dialog editor.
 All it takes to edit a dialog in this editor is a few drag-and-drop operations, editing a couple of values in the properties column and voila!
 For editing fields in the VERSIONINFO structure, Resource Builder gives you the editor to modify version data in a visual way.

-Importing resources from Win32 Executables and compiled .res files
+Importing resources from Windows Executables and compiled .res files

-Using Resource Builder, you can import resources from Win32 executables, such as EXE, DLL.
-There is more; you can also import 32-bit and 16-bit binary resource files, including RES and DCR.
+Using Resource Builder, you can import resources from Windows executables, such as EXE, DLL.
 This option is beneficial for you if you want to restore resources used in the application, regardless of whether its source is available or is lost.

 Updating resources directly within executable files.
 No need for their recompiling